pyca/cryptography/docs/hazmat/primitives/cryptographic-hashes.rst

     BLAKE2b is optimized for 64-bit platforms and produces an 1 to 64-byte
     message digest.

     :param int digest_size: The desired size of the hash output in bytes.
+Only ``64`` is supported at this time.

     :raises ValueError: If the ``digest_size`` is invalid.